 - Visit Amazon Author Central, click on your book, and add it in the “About the Author” section OR…

 - If you published a paperback version of your book on CreateSpace, you can enter the bio in the “Author Biography” section for your book.
-There isn’t an equivalent field in KDP, but when you include this information on CreateSpace, it’ll automatically get included on the Kindle version of your book on Amazon.
+There isn’t an equivalent field in KDP.
+But when you include this information on CreateSpace, it’ll automatically get included on your Amazon Kindle version.

 Use these author bio examples as inspiration